syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## Adding SfListView in Xamarin.Forms

 1. Add the required assembly references to the PCL and renderer projects as discussed in the [Assembly deployment](#assembly-deployment) section.

-2. Import SfListView control namespace Syncfusion.ListView.XForms.
+2. Import the SfListView control namespace Syncfusion.ListView.XForms.
 3. Set the SfListView control to the ContentPage.